MarkosKon/already-styled-components/README.md

 ### 4. AnchorLink

-A button that will smooth scroll the provided section into the view (top portion).
-It uses [scrollIntoView](https://developer.mozilla.org/en/docs/Web/API/Element/scrollIntoView) method with the **smooth** scrolling option which [works](https://caniuse.com/#feat=scrollintoview) on Chrome (Opera) and Firefox.
+A button that'll smooth scroll to the specified section on click.
+It's basically a slightly different [Button](#2-button) component with a `transparent` prop.
+You can also provide an offset prop or a callback.

 ##### Example